mierdev/mierdev/README.md

 ### Hi, I'm Miranda

-I have dabbled in coding several times over the past few years (mostly some Python, C# for Unity, and a little bit of HTML/CSS), so I'm no stranger to the joy of building cool stuff!
+I have dabbled in coding several times over the past few years (mostly some Python and C# for Unity), so I'm no stranger to the joy of building cool stuff!

 Currently exploring all things software development, dipping my toes in a few languages.